Daniel-Rafique/costa-test/README.md

-# Whitbread Magento developer test
+# Whitbread Magento developer test (Web service method)

 * Just a simple test to get a configurable product with its attributes and child products